NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Molten Wire.md

 Spinning molten iron through a vortex of fire, you trap your foe in searing wires.
 Make an impulse attack roll against a creature within 15 feet.
 On a success, the target takes 0d6 slashing damage and is wrapped in molten wire for 1 minute.
-It is [[Conditions/Clumsy|Clumsy 1]] and takes 0d4 fire damage at the start of each of its turns, with a basic Reflex save.
+It is [[Clumsy|Clumsy 1]] and takes 0d4 fire damage at the start of each of its turns, with a basic Reflex save.
 The wire's [[Actions/Escape|Escape]] DC is your class DC.
 The wire has AC 10 and 75 HP.
 The impulse ends if the creature Escapes or the wire is destroyed.

 * * *